graciemcguire/senators/README.md

 * PostgreSQL - Database
 * Custom CSS for styling as well as the swiping feature for rating.

+## How to use?
+To clone and use Woke or Joke on your own:

+- Clone this repo
+- CD into the API repository and run `bundle install`, `rails db:migrate`, `rails db:seed` to get everything set up
+- Run `rails s -p 3001` to get the backend server running
+- CD into the frontend repository and run `npm install && npm start`

 ## Authors

 * **Gracie McGuire** - [GitHub](https://github.com/graciemcguire) - [LinkedIn](https://www.linkedin.com/in/graciemcguire/)